microsoft/msquic/docs/FAQ.md

 # Frequently Asked Questions

-> Will rest of Windows also go open source?
+> Will the rest of Windows also go open source?

 At this time there is no plan to open source the rest of Windows.